 - What’s the truth?

-Spend some time thinking and journaling about your answers and note any new shifts of awareness that come up for you.
+I encourage you to take a moment and journal about your answers.
+Note any new shifts of awareness that come up for you.

 Seriously, sister, do this—it will be worth your time and effort!

 The emotional freedom that comes from shining a bright light of awareness on the beliefs that have been confining you can feel liberating.

 You deserve to fully embrace your brilliance and follow the callings of your heart! xo